Republic Steel

-Corporate history
+History

 Origins and rise to prominence

 In 1927, Cyrus S. Eaton acquired and combined Republic with several other small steel companies, with the goal of becoming large enough to rival U.S. Steel.
 The newly named Republic Steel Corporation was headquartered in Cleveland, Ohio, and became America's third largest steel company, trailing only U.S. Steel and Bethlehem Steel after acquiring Bourne-Fuller Company and the Central Alloy Steel Company (located in Massillon, Ohio) in the 1930s.

+In April 1937 Republic acquired all assets and debts of the Gulf States Steel Company for 2+1/3 shares of Republic stock for each share of Gulf Steel stock.
+This was the first time Republic controlled steel making and rolling facilities in the South in its new Gulf State district in Gadsden, Alabama, to complement its mine and pig iron production facilities in the company's Birmingham district.

 Tom M. Girdler became the first chairman of the board of directors.
 Eaton hired Girdler from Jones and Laughlin Steel Company, where he had served as president.
 Girdler modernized Republic Steel with the introduction of better alloys such as "light steel".
 During World War II, while still chairman of Republic Steel, Girdler relocated to California to serve as chief executive officer of Consolidated Aircraft, a military aircraft manufacturer.
 Following the war, Girdler left Consolidated to run Republic's aviation department.

 Republic Steel was known for its labor problems during the Depression.
 On Memorial Day, May 26, 1937, a strike escalated into the Memorial Day massacre of 1937, in which Chicago police fired into an unarmed group of protesters, and killed ten, four outright.
 This was documented by the 1937 short film Republic Steel Strike Riot Newsreel Footage.
 Girdler never signed the labor contract.

 When Girdler retired in 1945, Charles M. White was named chairman of the company.
 White was a protégé of Girdler's at Jones & Laughlin Steel, and was appointed assistant vice president in charge of operations at Republic Steel in May 1930.
 Five years later, when Girdler was appointed president of Republic Steel, White was promoted to take over Girdler's role as vice president of operations.
 In 1945, White was elected president of Republic Steel by the company's board of directors.
 He replaced Rufus Wysor, who retired.
 In 1960, at the age of 70, Charles M. White retired as chairman of Republic Steel.
 He remained on the board of directors until 1966, and was given the title of honorary chairman.

 Thomas Patton, a private attorney who worked on the merger that formed Republic Steel was hired in 1936 to form Republic's internal legal department.
 As general counsel in the 1930s and 1940s, he negotiated with workers on behalf of management during the steel strikes.
 He went on to become president, then chief executive and chairman.